A geometric approach in non-parametric Changepoint detection in circular data: Introduction

-In this article, we deal with the changepoint problems of angular data in concentration, mean direction, and/or both.
-We introduce a new notion of the `square of an angle' with the help of the intrinsic geometry of a curved torus to develop a measure analogous to the variance of linear data which we call `curved variance'.
-Employing this concept of the `square of an angle', we propose a test for identifying the changepoint(s) in the concentration of angular data.
+In this article, we deal with the changepoint problems of angular data in concentration and/or mean direction and separately in concentration.
+Applying the notion of the ``square of an angle" introduced by \citet{biswas2025semi}, we propose a test for identifying the changepoint(s) in the concentration of angular data.
 We also obtain the asymptotic pivotal distribution of the test statistic under the null hypothesis of no change, which is free from the concentration as well as the mean direction (which is a nuisance parameter).
 We will refer to this test as the \textit{Square Angle Concentration Change (SACC)} test in the rest of the paper.
 An extensive simulation study shows that the SACC test is more powerful compared to the existing one by \cite{grabovsky2001change}.
-Furthermore, using the notion of `curved variance' we have also constructed a test for identifying the presence of changepoint(s) in the mean direction, which in simulation studies perform equally well with the maximum likelihood ratio test proposed by \cite{ghosh1999change} for the data from von Mises distribution.
-We will refer to this test as the \textit{Curved Variance Mean Change (CVMC)} test in the rest of the paper.
-This proposed test is extendable in a straightforward manner to other circular distributions, which is not the case for the test given by \cite{ghosh1999change} because of challenges in the computation of the maximum likelihood estimates of parameters for circular distributions.
-Again, using the notion of `square of an angle' we propose a new test for detecting changepoint(s) for the mean direction and/or the concentration in general.
+Furthermore, using the notion of `square of an angle,' we propose a new test for detecting changepoint(s) for the mean direction and/or the concentration in general.
 We will refer to this test as the \textit{Square Angle General Change (SAGC)} test in the rest of the paper.
+Here as well, we obtain the asymptotic pivotal distribution of the test statistic under the null hypothesis of no change.